Lukas Franks PI

 “Thanks.”

 “You’re not dead and you still have a face.”
-Shorty lit my fag.
+He lit my fag.
 “They must have liked you.”

 “Could have fooled me.”
 I took a drag.
 It felt good.